LennertDefauw1/acceptance-testing/README.md

 - Given `UserService` and `UserRepository`, these do not need any modification!
 - There are 2 tests defined in `user.integration.spec`.
 - Implement the tests according to the description.
-- Extra points for using the `UserCreator`!
+- Extra points for using the `UserCreator` 😅!